 How Do You Take Collagen?
 Where Does It Come From?

 Collagen comes from animals, and you naturally gain collagen by consuming animal products.
 The most collagen-heavy parts of animals include the bones, skin, and connective tissues.

 Alternatively, humans can increase their intake through dietary collagen supplements and other revolutionary forms of collagen products, from collagen powder in coffee to injections.

-Animal collagen has been the number one source for collagen for generations.
-Animals such as fish, chicken, rabbits, and cows have the most collagen present.
+Animal collagen has been the number one source of collagen for generations.
+Animals such as fish, chickens, rabbits, and cows have the most collagen present.
 Consuming these animals through meat or bone broth is a proven method to maintain and improve the quality of your skin.

 When you eat animal products, your body will start to break down the dietary protein into amino acids and during this phase, your body will naturally produce its own collagen.

 Plants do not have naturally occurring collagen-like animals do, but instead, have their own beneficial proteins that can mirror the effects of collagen.
-Plant based collagen builds on the most abundant amino acids found in animal collagen, which are glycine, lysine, and proline.
-Therefore, vegetarian and vegan-friendly foods that contain high levels of these amino acids can be used as a collagen builder and can stimulate the natural production of collagen inside our bodies.
+Plant-based collagen builds on the most abundant amino acids found in animal collagen, which are glycine, lysine, and proline.
+Therefore, vegetarian and vegan-friendly foods that contain high levels of these amino acids can be used as collagen builders and can stimulate the natural production of collagen inside our bodies.

 Ultimately, plant-based collagen is able to mirror the effects of animal collagen, but it doesn't necessarily beat it.
 The protein found in animal-derived collagen is a vital ingredient needed for the health of hair, skin, and nails.

 Despite this, a plant-based collagen supplement is a fantastic option for vegetarians and vegans attempting to reap the benefits of collagen.
 It will help your body to produce collagen naturally over time, but it will protect the collagen breakdown in your body in the same way as consuming collagen from animal sources does.